-Taxpayers who work in an industry in which a portion of their income is earned from customer tips along with their hourly wages still need to pay Social Security and Medicare taxes on those earnings.
-If this income is reported to the employer during the year, it will be included in box 8 of Form W-2.
-However, if the income is unreported, it will need to be entered on Form 4137 to calculate the additional tax on the tips.
+Taxpayers who work in an industry in which a portion of their income is earned from customer tips along with their hourly wages need to pay Social Security and Medicare taxes on those earnings.

 - Keep a daily tip record.
-See Form 4070A, Employee's Daily Record of Tips.
+The employee can use IRS Form 4070A, Employee's Daily Record of Tips , or they may elect to use their own documentation method.
 The employee should record the following tips:

 - Tips from credit card charges